 Well you can check out the second oldest amusement park in the world, called Tivoli.
 It’s located on the Vesterbrogade in the heart of Copenhagen.
 Rent a bike and explore the different districts of the city.
 Or go for a kanalrundfarten and glance at the little mermaid and other famous spots from the water.
 You can buy a ticket for one of these canal tours at the colourful harbour of Nyhavn.

 Try out Danish street food at Paper island.
 Or visit Torvehallerne for more exclusive bites.
 Stroll around the small cobbled streets in the center of Christianshavn.
 Or check out the designer shops and go for brunch at one of the cafés in the Hipster Vesterbro area.
 Don’t forget to visit the bars at the trendy Meatpacking District in the evening.

 Wander around the multicultural Nørrebro district and the posh Frederiksberg area.
 Watch elephants from the Copenhagen Zoo in Fredriksberg Have.
 Or take the metro to the beach and chill out there for the day.
 The closest beaches are found at Charlottenlund beach park and Amager Strandpark.
 You can either take the train to Charlottenlund station or the metro to Amager Strandpark.

 Walk around the pretty Botanisk Have or go for a picnic at the beautiful Kongens have park.
-If you’d like to check the Danish fashion but don’t want to spend a lot of money, go second hand shopping at one of the Loppemarkeds (aka fleamarkets).
+Want to check the Danish fashion but don’t want to spend a lot of money?
+Go second hand shopping at one of the Loppemarkeds (aka fleamarkets).
 Check out Halmtorvet in the Vesterbro area, near the central station or Frederiksberg Loppemarked behind the Frederiksberg Rådhus town hall.
-So these are some of my tips for summer in Copenhagen.
-Enjoy this beautiful city!